-Rest assured that I will take plenty of great photos during your ceremony, so why not let them enjoy the day without worrying about capturing every moment themselves?
+Rest assured that I will take plenty of great photos during your ceremony, so why not encourage your guests to enjoy the day without worrying about capturing every moment themselves?

 Now that we've covered all the main points, let's not forget about a few